superluminar-io/terraform-workshop/1-getting-started/README.md

     }
   }
   ```
 3. Run `terraform init`.
 The command asks for the bucket name.
+Answer the question **Do you want to copy existing state to the new backend?** with **yes**.
 4. Run `terraform apply`.
 Everything should still work.

-Go to the S3 bucket in the AWS management console and check out the files.
+Go to the S3 bucket in the AWS Management Console and check out the files.
 You should see a new file in the bucket.
 It's still the same file like the one we had locally, but now in the cloud.
 Terraform takes care of updating the Terraform state automatically.

-**Note:** This is a very basic setup for a remote backend.
-For a full-blown example, please see the [documentation](https://www.terraform.io/language/settings/backends/s3).
+You might have noticed the manual creation of the S3 bucket.
+To keep it simple for the sake of the workshop, we create the bucket directly in the AWS Management Console.
+It's a classic chicken and egg situation because we would like to use *infrastructure as code* to create the bucket for the remote backend as well, but therefore we need also a Terraform state.
+Though workarounds and solutions exist, but we won't cover them here.

 ## Next